Swagguy47/Outer-Wilds-Unity-Shaders/README.md

 # Outer Wilds Shaders

-This project is my attempt at recreating the (useful) Unity shaders from Outer Wilds
+This project is my attempt at recreating some Unity shaders from Outer Wilds

-These were created using ASE in order to save my brain cells
+These were created using ASE for simplicity

-The shaders are not exact, nor are they attempting to restore the originals with all of their values, but they still attempt to recreate their visuals as best as possible, and along the way have helped me and hopefully others understand their structure
+These shaders are not intended as 1-1 replicas with the same parameters and output, but rather my own custom approaches with similar enough inputs to get a close result.

 ------------------------------------------